wangtong627/NCAGC-NeuroCom/README.md

-# Dual-Contrastive-Attributed-Graph-Subspace-Clustering-Network
+# Dual-Contrastive-Attributed-Graph-Clustering-Network
-This is the code for Dual Contrastive Attributed Graph Subspace Clustering Network.
+This is the code for Dual Contrastive Attributed Graph Clustering Network.

 To be continued..